State and federal health care policy

 - Health care reimbursement methodologies and procedures

 - Children's health care

-Prior to joining VHCA, Ms. Saneholtz held various roles at the Ohio Department of Job and Family Services within the Office of Ohio Health Plans (now the Ohio Department of Medicaid) and the Office of Legislation.
-In her most recent role at the Office of Ohio Health Plans, she managed the state's contractual relationship with the Centers for Medicare & Medicaid Services related to Ohio’s Medicaid state plan and, policy specific to the single state agency responsibilities; she also developed strategic initiatives concerning benefit design and health plan administration for Ohio Medicaid.
-Ms. Saneholtz served as a member of the Office of Ohio Health Plans’ team that analyzed federal health care reform legislation and developed the framework for policy changes in Ohio.
+Prior to joining VHCA, Daphne held various roles at the Ohio Department of Job and Family Services within the Office of Ohio Health Plans (now the Ohio Department of Medicaid) and the Office of Legislation.
+At the Office of Ohio Health Plans, she managed the state's contractual relationship with the Centers for Medicare & Medicaid Services related to Ohio’s Medicaid state plan and, policy specific to the single state agency responsibilities; she also developed strategic initiatives concerning benefit design and health plan administration for Ohio Medicaid.
+Daphne served as a member of the Office of Ohio Health Plans’ team that analyzed federal health care reform legislation and developed the framework for policy changes in Ohio.

-Throughout her career, Ms. Saneholtz’s work has involved regular interaction with the federal Centers for Medicare & Medicaid Services, members of the Ohio General Assembly and Governor’s Office, state agencies with health and human services oversight, and a wide range of stakeholder organizations across Ohio.
+Throughout her career, Daphne's work has involved regular interaction with the federal Centers for Medicare & Medicaid Services, members of the Ohio General Assembly and Governor’s Office, state agencies with health and human services oversight, trade associations, and a wide range of stakeholder organizations across Ohio.

 - 9/18/2013Vorys Health Care Advisors and Truven Health Analytics Co-Author SAMHSA’s “Medicaid Handbook: Interface with Behavioral Health Services”Maureen Corcoran, president of Vorys Health Care Advisors (VHCA), and Daphne Saneholtz, senior advisor with VHCA, partnered with John Easterday, Ph.D. and Truven Health Analytics to author a Medicaid handbook for the federal Substance Abuse and Mental Health Services Administration.